Author: John Cammidge

 Four and twenty blackbirds

-I recorded the blackbird virtually every time I went out bird watching during the 1950s.
+Blackbird male I recorded the blackbird virtually every time I went out bird watching during the 1950s.
 Along with the starling and house sparrow, it was the most common bird in the York area, and I enjoyed its presence.
-I often followed it to its nest in hedgerows or listened to the prolific singing as it tried to attract a mate or warn off potential rivals.
+I often followed it to its

 Which British bird is supposed to have influenced the opening notes of Beethoven’s Fifth Symphony, and is the name given to Alabama’s state bird?